 El Cajon is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, El Cajon is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in El Cajon who work in office and administrative support (15.90%), sales jobs (12.68%), and food service (7.84%).
+There are especially a lot of people living in El Cajon who work in office and administrative support (12.84%), sales jobs (11.57%), and management occupations (8.53%).

-The per capita income in El Cajon in 2010 was $20,430, which is lower middle income relative to California and the nation.
-This equates to an annual income of $81,720 for a family of four.
+The per capita income in El Cajon in 2018 was $25,135, which is lower middle income relative to California, and middle income relative to the rest of the US.
+This equates to an annual income of $100,540 for a family of four.
 However, El Cajon contains both very wealthy and poor people as well.

-El Cajon is a very ethnically-diverse city.
+El Cajon is an extremely ethnically-diverse city.
 The people who call El Cajon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of El Cajon residents report their race to be White, followed by Black or African-American.
 El Cajon also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 29.23% of the city’s residents.
-Important ancestries of people in El Cajon include Assyrian/Chaldean/Syriac, Irish, Iraqi, and English.
+People of Hispanic or Latino origin account for 27.82% of the city’s residents.
+Important ancestries of people in El Cajon include German, Irish, Iraqi, Assyrian/Chaldean/Syriac, and English.